ankane/searchkick/README.md

 end
 ```

 Searchkick uses `find_in_batches` to import documents.
-To eagar load associations, use the `searchkick_import` scope.
+To eager load associations, use the `searchkick_import` scope.

 ```ruby
 class Product < ActiveRecord::Base